 These gloves have also been treated with nano water-resistant technology.
 By no means are these waterproof but they will stay dry for longer than other non-treated merino wool gloves.
 Another benefit of the Sierra gloves is that even when they do get wet, even soaked, they will dry incredibly fast/overnight.
 Because of their antimicrobial properties, they won’t smell or need a wash after having been soaked and dried out either.

-Even though they only come in men’s sizing, majority of women find that the XS and S gloves fit their hands very well.
+Even though they only come in men’s sizing, the majority of women find that the XS and S gloves fit their hands very well.
 Icebreakers has these listed as a regular fit but they are definitely more form-fitting and don’t have a lot of excessive fabric.
 This really helps with the touchscreen compatibility- which also works very well and reliably with these gloves.

 This is a thin, lightweight glove so don’t expect it to last for more than a winter season of daily wear or heavy use.
-Simply put, these aren’t work gloves.
+Simply put, these don’t work gloves.
 They will work great for most outdoor activities but obviously don’t offer the same protection as heavier nylon or leather materials.
 These gloves are very well made and the company also offers excellent customer service if you happen to have a problem.

 The North Face is quite popular for their apparel lines and their selection of gloves is nonetheless impressive.
 While they have quite a few models with touchscreen compatibility, the Apex Etip is an excellent choice.